preaudc/tech-articles/FlumeFileChannel.md

 ### Deploy the interceptor topology

-Now that the cMyLogType File Channel is completely empty, you can stop Flume and deploy the interceptor topology.
+Now that the cMyLogType File Channel is completely empty, I can stop Flume and deploy the interceptor topology.

-This will allow you to:
+This will allow me to:
 - fix the country header (drop all characters except the first two consecutive alphabetic ones) in the rMyLogType Avro Source using a custom Flume interceptor.